mattmorgante/laravel-vegaroo/readme.md

 - servings on home page as well (more info on the detail page)
 - day before / after buttons
 - Content and images for detail pages with links to recipes
+- drop down menu if logged in - log out or go home
+-

 ------------------------------------------------